 - ½ cup pine nuts

-- 4 ounces extra firm tofu (Jason uses shelf-stable silken tofu)
+- 4 ounces extra-firm silken tofu (Jason uses Mori-nu)

 - 1 tablespoon chopped chives, plus additional for garnish

 - ½ teaspoon salt

 - 2 cups dry pasta, like bowties (use gluten-free, if needed)

 - Soak the pine nuts in the tea for 30 minutes.

 - Pour the pine nuts and tea into your blender and puree into a smooth pine nut paste.

 - Add the tofu, chives, salt, and white pepper.
 Blend until you have a thick “cheese,” with the consistency of a thick spread.

 - Let the mixture sit for at least 20 minutes.